OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/02-Testing_for_Cookies_Attributes.md

 ## Test Objectives

-- Ensure that the proper security configuration is set for the cookies.
+- Ensure that the proper security configuration is set for cookies.

 ## How to Test